Quang Vinh (singer): 2016–2021: Comeback onstage

+On 6 June 2026, Quang Vinh released his sixth studio album, TIM, marking his return to the studio album format 13 years after Love Songs (2013).
+The album contains eleven tracks written and produced by Mr. Siro, Bảo Thạch, Ân Nhi, Krazy Park, Ssay Huỳnh, and Thống.
+It also features guest vocals by Bảo Thy on “Ôm Anh Khi Em Muốn Khóc” and Jin Ju on “Mong Chúng Ta Hạnh Phúc”, including a Korean-language version.
+The album attracted significant public attention and marked a renewed period of musical activity for Quang Vinh following several years devoted primarily to travel and digital content projects.

 Filmography

 Quang Vinh had once began a contract with film company TFS, and granted a leading role as a teacher - Thầy Gia in the 10-episode series "Nữ Sinh", which was adapted from 3 famous novels by author Nguyễn Nhật Ánh (Nữ Sinh, Buổi Chiều Windows, and Bồ Câu Không Đưa Thư).

 In 2016, he made a new comeback for the role Duc Duy in the movie "Wake Up" which was produced by actress Chi Pu.

 Travel/ YouTuber

 Aside from his musical endeavors, Quang Vinh had also gained recognition through his role as a travel blogger since his return to the entertainment business in 2016.
 The reality travel show "Quang Vinh Passport" takes the audience to many corners of the world, such as Spain, the Maldives, Russia, Taiwan, Singapore, Bhutan, the Philippines and Bal.

 2019: Quang Vinh represented Vietnam, to participate in Taiwan's "Embracing Taiwan" (a national television program) - The host travel to Taiwan to explore and experience its culture and the local cuisine that is rich and distinct flavours, along with Thailand, the Philippines, India, Malaysia and others.

 2020: Introduction of a new travel show, "Quang Vinh Đi Vietnam".
 There are 28 episodes, where Quang Vinh is joined by a celebrity guest for each episode.

 2021: Quang Vinh continues to release another travel/ musical show, "Quang Vinh Retreat", taking the audience to breathtaking sceneries of Vietnam, paired with duet performances with celebrity guests.